-Criteria JORC Code explanation Commentary relevant tonnages, which should be relevant to technical and economic evaluation.
-Documentation should include assumptions made and the procedures used.
-Conversion to Probable Reserves is dependent upon the various modifying factors, the chief of which are slimes handling and environmental approvals.
+Criteria JORC Code explanation Commentary The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Decumentation Based on the above and Variography and sample support the Indicated resource status is thought to be appropriate.
+Conversion to Probable Reserves is dependent upon the various modifying factors, the chief of which are slimes handling and mining right approvals.
 Kenmare has developed robust slimes handling systems for moderate slimes level deposits, but it is recognised that the higher slimes levels at Nataka will pose a greater risk.
-Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
-It is recognised that this may not be possible or appropriate in all circumstances.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 Environmental approvals are not seen as significant in the Nataka area.